Aethenwulf/Bertelsmann-CVT/backend/README.md

 ## Prisma | simillar to linQ on .Net

-always run the ff everytime you have changes on DB in order
+// always run the ff everytime you have changes on DB in order

 npx prisma db pull
-npx prisma migrate dev --name init npx prisma generate
+npx prisma generate

-## express swagger | haven't use this on .Net too? your noob lol, it's just a backend API UI making POSTMAN Obsolete
+## express swagger | haven't use this on .Net too? your noob lol, it's just a backend API UI Documentation making POSTMAN Obsolete.

 ## Run the ff to get the essential libraries